 Notes

-- If the slab of ribs you purchase is separated into individual ribs, as shown in the video, they will cook more quickly, so you can bake them for a total of just four hours instead of five.
+- If the slab of ribs you purchase is separated into individual ribs, they will cook more quickly, so you can bake them for a total of just four hours instead of five.

-- You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-Gently reheat them in the microwave, covered, at 50% power.
-Like many slow-cooked meats, the leftovers are excellent - almost as good as the freshly prepared dish.
+- You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Reheat them in the microwave, covered, at 50% power.
+You can also freeze the completely cooled leftovers in freezer bags for up to three months.
+Thaw them overnight in the fridge.
+Like many slow-cooked meats, the leftovers are delicious - almost as good as the freshly prepared dish.

 Nutrition per Serving